-Currently at the Extreme Wavefront Control Lab (PI Jared Males) at Steward Observatory we have fully assembled the custom floating optical table and have integrated nearly all the optics mechanics and fully tested the entire system (see Fig. 5).
+Currently at the Extreme Wavefront Control Lab (PI Jared Males) at Steward Observatory we have fully assembled the custom floating optical table and have integrated nearly all the mounts for the optics (see Fig. 5).
 All the optics have been delivered in spec.
-We are currently in the final tuning and detailed testing phase.
+We are currently in the integration, alignment and testing phase.

-Fig 5: The Current (Aug.
-2019) view of the MagAO-X optical table in the Clean Room Steward Observatory's High-Contrast Wavefront Sensing Lab.
-Kyle Van Gorkom is at the workstation that controls all of MagAO-X. Dust covers off.
+Fig 5: The Current view of the MagAO-X optical table in the Clean Room Steward Observatory's High-Contrast Lab

-Currently we have aligned all the OAPs and other optics to produce the f/69 focal plane on the tip of the pyramid (also this is the same PSF at the coronagraphic mask focal plane).
-See Figure 6 for an image of this PSF on our science camera.
-Once the DMs are flatted the PSF Strehl is very high (see right hand of Fig 6).
-The fabricated stages and custom filter wheels for the 2 science cameras and LOWFS have been integrated on the table.
-The three custom filter wheels (a vAPP/coronagraph wheel, a focal plane mask wheel, and a Lyot stop wheel) have been assembled, added to the table and tested for optical stability.
+Currently we have aligned the OAPs to produce the f/69 focal plane on the tip of the pyramid (also this is the same PSF at the coronagraphic mask focal plane).
+See Figure 6 for an image of this PSF on our lab camera and PWFS image on the OCAM2.